101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

 Since being inside is the new normal, eating and exercise habits may change, and resulting in the need to monitor any potential body changes.
 The FitTrack Dara Smart BMI Digital Scale measures weight, but it also measures 16 additional stats, including BMI, bone mass, BMR, muscle mass, hydration level, body fat, and obesity degree.
-The Bluetooth glass scale is stylish, and the FitTrack works with Apple Health, Google Fit, FitBit, and several other fitness apps.
+One thing in particular I like about the scale that I received to review is that the Bluetooth glass scale is stylish, and the FitTrack works with Apple Health, Google Fit, FitBit, and several other fitness apps.
 It even track measurements, and can set weigh-in reminders.

 -